-If this Proposal 2 is approved by our stockholders, the Restated 2013 Plan will become effective as of the date of the Annual Meeting and no additional awards will be granted under the current terms of the 2013 Plan.
-In the event that our stockholders do not approve this Proposal 2, the Restated 2013 Plan will not become effective and the 2013 Plan will continue to be effective in accordance with its current terms.
+If this Proposal 2 is approved by our stockholders, the Amended 2013 Plan will become effective as of the date of the Annual Meeting.
+In the event that our stockholders do not approve this Proposal 2, the Amended 2013 Plan will not become effective and the 2013 Plan will continue to be effective in accordance with its current terms.

-Why You Should Vote to Approve the Restated 2013 Plan
+Why You Should Vote to Approve the Amended 2013 Plan